-- SetHoldings: instructs LUSID to replace the current holdings in the portfolio with the supplied dataset.
-Any holdings in any instruments which are not included in the dataset are removed (ie reduced to zero).
+Instructs LUSID to replace the current holdings in the portfolio with the supplied dataset.
+Any holdings in any instruments that are not included in the dataset are removed (that is, reduced to zero).

-- AdjustHoldings: instructs LUSID to augment the current holdings in the portfolio with the supplied dataset.
-Any holdings in instruments which are not included in the dataset are left untouched.
+Instructs LUSID to update the current holdings in the portfolio with the supplied dataset, all of which must share the same effective date.
+Any holdings in instruments that are not included in the dataset are left untouched.

 Whether you set or adjust holdings, there is no profit and loss (P&L) associated with the event.
 For instance, if your initial holding is 5,000 Acme Anvil shares, at a price of $10 a share, your initial cost is $50,000.
 If you then adjust the holding of Acme Anvil to 4,000 shares and change the price to $9 a share, your initial cost becomes $36,000; there is no gain or loss associated with this adjustment, even if the adjustment is booked to a different effective date.